n-chiluku/favorite_books_library/README.md

 # favorite_books_library

 This is an in-progress lightweight website I made for fun to showcase all my favorite books together.
 I read a lot, and I read practically anything and everything.
 I'm partial to fantasy, but I will enjoy and read from almost every genre.
 I love sharing recommendations with my friends, so this is an easy way for me to give people recommendations!
 Each genre has its own page which is accessible through a corresponding button on the home page.
 I'm actively working on the design and the style of this project and continuing to push new updates as I make them.
 I also update the books displayed whenever I have something new to add.
+More updates to come!!!

 You can view the website like any other local html site: simply download the repository and open home.html to access it.